wileysb88/project_1/README.md

  *******************************************************

 **Technologies Used:**
 - HTML
 - CSS
 - javascript
 - jQuery
 - Drop and Drag functions

 **Approach Taken:**

 I started this out with grand ideas.
 I wrote them all down and decided what is the most basic version of this game that I can take.
 I broke it into steps if I wanted to make this program better each time:

 - [x] 1 player, clickable, clients displayed in order
 - [x] 1 player, draggable, clients displayed in order
 - [ ] 2 player, draggable, clients displayed in order
 - [ ] 2 player, draggable, clients displayed at random

 **Installation Instructions:**

 Follow <a href="http://wileysb88.github.io/project_1/">THIS LINK</a> and begin to play!

- If you want to see the GitHub repo, follow <a href="https://github.com/wileysb88/project_1">THIS LINK</a> to check out my code!
+Follow <a href="https://github.com/wileysb88/project_1">THIS LINK</a> to check out my code on Github!

 **Unsolved Problems:**

 - This project was done when I was at 66% zoomed out.
 I would obviously adjust all elements to be smaller accordingly.